Vincent-Millane/cname-cloaking_and_tracking/README.md

 ## About aggressive trackers ##

 ### mobile.pipe.aria.microsoft.com ###
 If you're experiencing several thousand connection attempts a day to **mobile.pipe.aria.microsoft.com**, which are draining the resources of your installation as well as those of your smartphone, you can stop and then disable the **Link to Windows** application on Android.
+> [!NOTE]
-On Android 15, go to
+> On Android 15, go to
 _Settings > Applications_
 and search for the **Link to Windows** application.
 This stops all connections immediately.